 At the air-side, this was the boarding gate area, pretty empty at that time.

 A gift shop which is located at the air-side.

-I always enjoy watching sun set and this time I enjoyed it at my favourite place, the airport, waiting for my aircraft to arrive.
+I always enjoy watching the sunset and this time I enjoyed it at my favourite place, the airport, waiting for my aircraft to arrive.

 My plane arrived and when I saw the 2 numbers just above the cockpit, 35?
 I was disappointed because this was another MD-82.
-I guess the MD-83 were flying on international routes and it make sense since this aircraft type has a longer range then the MD-82.
+I guess the MD-83 were flying on international routes and it makes sense since this aircraft type has a longer range than the MD-82.
 At least it was a new registration for my flight-logbook.